Does Multiple Myeloma Show Up in Blood Tests?

 150–450 x 109/L

 Platelets are blood cells that help the blood to clot and prevent bleeding.
-Low hemoglobin is a more common blood-related symptom of myeloma than is a low platelet count (thrombocytopenia).
-Yet, some patients do have low platelets at diagnosis as a result of their myeloma.
+Low hemoglobin is a more common blood-related symptom of myeloma than a low platelet count (thrombocytopenia) is.
+Yet, some people do have low platelets at diagnosis as a result of their myeloma.
 In addition, certain treatments for myeloma can also cause low platelets.
 These treatments include these proteasome inhibitors:

 These treatments may cause severe bruising or bleeding.
 Your platelet count should be monitored throughout your disease course.

-Learn more about these blood cell types and subcategories, visit the Understanding Your Test Results booklet, pp. 9–13.
+To learn more about these blood cell types and subcategories, visit the Understanding Your Test Results booklet, pp. 9–11.

 What's Next?